ledigiacomo/InterviewCVEExercise/README.md

 * What strategies did you use to identify which dependencies needed updating?
 * Where should vulnerability resolution be handled?
+* When upgrading a third-party dependency which version should you go to?
 * How would you prevent similar vulnerabilities in a production environment?

 ## Resources